 Christmas is a time of over-indulgence and frivolity.
 Being overindulgent can have serious consequences for the planet.
 In the UK over Christmas, 150 million cards will be posted and around 42,000 tons of aluminium foil wrap will be used.
 Over 125,000 tonnes of plastic packaging will be consumed.
 Around 60 million Christmas presents will be unwanted.

 Most of that will end up in the bin, and won’t be recycled.
-That’s all extra unecessary waste contributing to climate breakdown, pollution and poisioning wildlife.
+That’s all extra unecessary waste contributing to climate breakdown, pollution and poisoning wildlife.

 But Christmas is also meant to be a time for goodwill, giving to others and an opportunity to cherish our friends and family.
 We can still do all that without putting so much extra pressure on our planet.
-Here’s a simple guide to doing just that!
+Here’s how to have an eco-friendly Christmas!